NREL/openstudio-calibration-gem/lib/measures/TimeseriesObjectiveFunction/README.md

 `[15:11:26.640585 INFO]     available key value: [""]`\

 * The name of the variable/timeseries to be compared is used in the **timeseries_name** measure argument.
 * Some variables require a further **key_value** to narrow down the results to a specific object like a Surface or Zone.
+Some Meter based outputs have no key, i.e, Electricity:Facility.
+For those, use the value **no_key**
 * RunPeriods/EnvPeriod are set in the **environment_period** measure argument.
 * ReportingFrequencies ["Daily", "Hourly", "Zone Timestep"] are set in the **reporting_frequency** measure argument.